What is personal liability coverage?

 When is liability coverage included in a homeowners policy?

-Liability coverage is always included as standard in a homeowners policy.
+Liability coverage is always included as standard in a homeowners policy and appears in the Insurance Services Office (ISO) standard policy framework.

-"It is in homeowners policies as prescribed in the ISO (Insurance Services Offices) policies," Baranoff says.
+"It is in homeowners policies as prescribed in the ISO (Insurance Services Offices) policies," Baranoff said.
 These policies are designed to provide personal risk management for individuals and families.

 The only thing that will vary is the amount, so choose the appropriate coverage limit with your insurance carrier.